AHS Alumni Foundation

 The Texans were AFL Champions in 1962 and the Chiefs were Champions in 1966 and 1969.
 The 1969 team went on to win the 1970 Super Bowl, beating the heavily favored Minnesota Vikings 23-7.
 Len Dawson was the game’s MVP.
 That same year he was honored as a member of the second team All-time All-AFL Team.

 Off of the football field, Len has been chairman of the Missouri fund raising campaign for retarded children and was the 1972 state chairman of the “I Quit” campaign of the American Cancer Society.
 He has been active in other Missouri campaigns.
 In 1973, he was honored as the Walter Payton NFL Man of the Year.
-The AHS athletic field is na
+The AHS athletic field is named in his honor.

 Biographical update: In 1976, Len Dawson announced his retirement as a player at the age of 40.
 Two years later, Jackie Dawson passed away at age 42.
 She is survived by Len and their two children.